nawawn/InfraScripts/README.md

 __New-Password.ps1__
 This interactive script continues to prompt for new password if they don't meet the password complexity and minimum lenght requirement.

+__Test-Credential.ps1__
+This interactive script check if the given credential is authenticated successfully.